pypa/bandersnatch/docs/mirror_configuration.md

 ## json

-The mirror json seting is a boolean (true/false) setting that indicates that the json packaging metadata should be mirrored in additon to the packages.
+The mirror json setting is a boolean (true/false) setting that indicates that the json packaging metadata should be mirrored in addition to the packages.

 Example:
 ``` ini